gschofl/rentrez/README.md

 Let's fetch the FASTA record for the first protein.
+To do that, we have to set `rettype = "fasta"` and `retmode = "text"`.

 ```r